Primordial tapecua

 The primordial tapecua (Tapecomys primus) is a species of medium-sized rodent in the family Cricetidae.
 The type locality is in southeastern Bolivia.
-It is the only known species of the genus Tapecomys.
+It is the only known species in the genus Tapecomys.
 Two specimens were found in 1991 in a forested region at an elevation of 1500 m near the village of Tapecua in the Tarija Department of Bolivia.
 A few additional specimens have been found since, from the type locality and from a location in Jujuy Province, northern Argentina.